Federal Perkins Loans

 Those on active duty with the military might have longer grace periods than those mentioned here and will have additional options to postpone repayment.
 Contact the holder of the loan for more information.

 How much will I have to repay and how often?

 Usually you'll pay monthly.
 Your repayment amount will depend on the size of your debt and the length of your repayment period.
-If you have a FFEL or Direct Stafford Loan, the amount you'll pay also depends on the repayment plan you choose.
+If you have a Direct Stafford Loan, the amount you'll pay also depends on the repayment plan you choose.
 Federal Perkins Loans do not have different repayment plans.

 If I take a leave of absence, do I have to start repaying my loans?